Presetting vehicle attributes in FBX 3D model file

 The cursor for the Cube Vissim Dimensions is positioned in the center of the model.
 The attributes of the cube define its size from the front edge to the rear edge and the width of the model.
 This is shown by the area within the dashed frame line:

 The cursor for the Vissim Passenger Area cube is positioned in the center of the model.
-The attributes of the cube define its size for the section between the area without passengers (front), in the figure: A, and the area without passengers (rear), in the figure: B:
+The attributes of the cube define its size for the section between the Part without passengers (front), in the figure: A, and the Part without passengers (rear), in the figure: B:

 The cursors for the cubes of the axis positions are positioned in the center of the axes.
 The attributes of the cubes indicate the correct distance to the front edge.
 The front edge is defined by the dimensions in the Vissim Dimensions cube.